 The MLModel may contain 3 types of contexts - TrainingContext, ExpectedRunTimeContext and RunTimeContext which represent status and conditions of the MLModel.
 These contexts are of mLContext <<dataType>>, see clauses 7.4.3 and 7.5.1 for details.

 It also contains a reference named retrainingEventsMonitorRef which is a pointer to ThresholdMnonitor MOI.
 This indicates the list of performance measurements and the corresponding thresholds that are monitored and used to identify the need for re-training by the MnS Producer.
 After the MLModel MOI has been instantiated, the MnS Consumer can request MnS producer to instantiate a ThresholdMonitor MOI and update the reference in the MLModel MOI that can be used by the MnS producer to decide on the re-training of the MLModel.
-The MnS producer can be ML Training MnS producer or ML Inference MnS Producer.
+The MnS producer can be ML Training MnS producer or AI/ML Inference MnS Producer.

 7.2a.2.1.2 Attributes